Thai Airways has officially taken delivery of its first Airbus A350-900.

 Thailand’s flag carrier has 12 on order, four purchased directly from Airbus and the other eight acquired under lease from US-based CIT.
 Two will be delivered this year, followed by five in 2017 and another five in 2018.

-The first scheduled A350 flight will be on the Bangkok-Melbourne route on September 16.
-In October, the airline will take delivery of its second A350, also operating on the Melbourne route – a double daily A350 service to the Australian city.
+The first scheduled long-haul A350 flight will be on the Bangkok-Melbourne route on September 16.
+In October, the airline will take delivery of its second A350, also operating on the Melbourne route – a double-daily A350 service to the Australian city.

 “Since the 1960s, we have been operating as a state enterprise, and having the great status of being the Thai national carrier,” said Charamporn Jotikasthira, president of Thai Airways International.
 “With this honour and responsibility, we are committed to providing excellent service beyond passengers’ expectations, and to making their travel experience a memorable one.